 If you have an HOA manager, they will be able to take care of essential community tasks.
 Not only that, but an HOA management company also has access to resources and technologies that board members do not.
 They can provide software and programs that make community management more seamless, cost-efficient, and effective.

-How do I self manage my HOA?
-If an HOA management company just isn’t in the cards, consider investing in a self-managed HOA software instead.
-An HOA management software can shoulder much of the time-consuming administrative tasks as well as the burden of keeping up with requests, accounting, and collections.
+How do I self-manage my HOA?
+If an HOA management company just isn’t in the cards, consider investing in self-managed HOA software instead.
+This software can shoulder much of the time-consuming administrative tasks and the burden of keeping up with requests, accounting, and collections.

 Many homeowners associations feel apprehensive about buying or subscribing to HOA software, usually due to the cost involved.
 But, with how much time, money, and trouble a software can save you, it will practically pay for itself in the long run.